Zxun2/OneCV-Govtech/README.md

 5. Run `make createdb` to create the database
 6. Finally, run `make run` to run the application

+The needed environment variables are given in the `app.env` file.
+You can change the values of the environment variables in the `app.env` file to suit your needs.

 ## Testing guide

 To run the tests, run `make test` in the root directory of the project.
 Ensure that the MySQL **testing** database is running before running the tests.
 You can run the tests using the following command: